Sean-Dickey-thycotic-com/ssi-docs/royalts/config/configure-ss-integration.md

 [priority]: # (103)
 # Configure Secret Server for Integration

-1. Log into SS using the credentials assigned to the dynamic folder
+1. Log into Secret Server using the credentials assigned to the dynamic folder

-2. Create a RTS folder and secret:
+1. Create a __RTS folder__ and __Secret__:

    ![1564754995678](images/19.png)

-3. Return to the RTS application.
+1. Return to the RTS application.

-4. Right click the SS dynamic folder in the tree and select **Reload**.
+1. Right-click the Secret Server dynamic folder in the tree.
+1. Click **Reload**.
 The secret you created in SS is pulled into your dynamic folder:

    ![1564756386857](images/20.png)
    > **Note:** If you want to view your user ID and password, you can right-click the credential for the dynamic folder and select Copy to Clipboard.